Group 0 (noble gases)

 Answer

-It would still be unreactive, as it would have a full outer electron shell.
+It would have a greater relative atomic mass and a higher boiling point than xenon, but it would still be very unreactive because it would have a full outer electron shell.

 Summary